-Whether your baby is just starting to crawl or in full-toddle mode, you may feel suddenly stretched to the limits once your previously unmobile child gets moving.
-Suddenly, you can’t plop him down in one spot and expect him to stay put.
-More than likely, your baby has gone from a sweet cuddle bug to explorer extraordinaire seemingly overnight.
-To help you get through this new phase when baby won’t sit still, here are some of our favorite tips and tricks for coping with a newly crawling or toddling baby.
+Once your baby starts to crawl, it’s a whole new world for you both.
+More than likely, your baby has gone from a content cuddle bug to explorer extraordinaire seemingly overnight.
+To help you get through this new phase when baby won’t sit still, here are some of our favorite tips and tricks.

 1. Safety First

-Baby suddenly on the move?
-First order of business is baby-proofing.
-The obvious fixes are furniture corners, electrical outlets and stairway gates, but there are plenty of less-obvious spots that need to be secured.
-Add locks to toilets and bathroom or kitchen cabinet drawers or doors that conceal electronics, toiletries, cleaners or glassware, and be sure to secure large furniture to the wall to prevent dangerous tip-overs.
-Bonus Tip: To get a real look at what your baby can get into, get on his eye level.
-You’ll see baby-proofing spots you may have missed from your adult vantage point.
+A crawling baby means a new round of baby-proofing.
+Padding furniture corners, covering electrical outlets, tying up loose cords and installing stairway gates are a good start, but there are plenty of less obvious spots that need to be secured.
+Add locks to toilets and cabinets or doors that conceal electronics, toiletries, cleaners or glassware, and secure large furniture to the wall to prevent them from tipping over.
+Pro Tip: To get a better sense of what can harm your baby, sit down and lay down on the floor to see your home from a baby’s level.
+You’ll see baby-proofing spots you may have missed (dangling cords, sharp edges and more).

-Crawling Baby Fact #1: Their newfound goal in life is to put everything in sight into their mouths, whether that’s days-old Cheerios, your latest subscription to House Beautiful or a sibling’s small toy.
-Not sure how small is too small for safety?
+Crawling babies have more access to put everything in sight into their mouths, whether that’s dog food or an older sibling’s LEGOs.
+Not sure what’s a choking hazard?
 Use the toilet paper tube trick.
-If the item fits through the tube, it should be kept out of Baby’s reach.
+If the item fits through the tube, it should be kept out of baby’s reach.

 3. Skin Saver